genuinetools/reg/README.md

    --help, -h                  show help
    --version, -v               print the version
 ```

-Note that the `--registry` can be set by an environment variable `REG_REGISTRY`, so you can set this in your shell login scripts.
-Specifying the registry on the command-line will override an environment variable setting.

 **NOTE:** Be aware that `reg ls` doesn't work with `hub.docker.com` as it has a different API then the [OSS Docker Registry](https://github.com/docker/distribution)